YangPiCui/3DPrinterCalibrationAndTuning/DoogellVega/README.md

 > Y min = -37; //measured in the negative y direction
 > X max = 60; //measured in the positive x direction
 > Y max = 37; //measured in the positive y direction
-> Gantry Height = 92mm; //the lowest point on the rails in which the extruder assembly rides to the print bed when the nozzle is at height Z=0

 ### 0.2 Calibrate Printer XYZ Steps/mm ([reference](https://www.youtube.com/watch?v=W4CsD5lRvHY&feature=emb_logo))
 During this step, make sure the hotend is not obstructed in any direction!